General FAQ's For Clients

 The aim is to ensure you feel comfortable and confident both upon ending therapy and in the long-term.

-Do you adult ADHD assessments meet the NICE criteria and are recognised by a GP to prescribe further treatments?
+Do your ASD and ADHD assessments meet the NICE criteria and are recognised by a GP to prescribe further treatments?

-The ADHD (Attention Deficit Hyperactivity Disorder) assessment meets the NICE (The National Institute for Health and Care Excellence) guidelines and is guided by the DSM-V (Diagnostic and Statistical Manual of Mental Disorder-V) using the DIVA a golden measure of diagnostic assessment interview for adults.
+The Autism and ADHD (Attention Deficit Hyperactivity Disorder) assessments provided by our colleagues meet the NICE (The National Institute for Health and Care Excellence) guidelines and is guided by the DSM-V (Diagnostic and Statistical Manual of Mental Disorder-V) using the ADOS, ACE and DIVA which are golden measures of diagnostic assessment interview and observation schedules.

-At the end of the assessment process a report provides suggestions for psychological and pharmacological treatment.
+At the end of the assessment process a report provides suggestions for psychological and/or pharmacological treatment.
 The report can be shared with other professionals including a Psychiatrist or the GP.

 Would an education provider be able to provide extra support based on their findings?